Justinian II: Second reign

 Justinian and his son Tiberius, whom he crowned co-emperor in 706.

 Justinian's second reign was marked by unsuccessful warfare against Bulgaria and the Caliphate, and by cruel suppression of opposition at home.
 In 708 Justinian turned on Bulgarian Khan Tervel, whom he had earlier crowned caesar, and invaded Bulgaria, apparently seeking to recover the territories ceded to Tervel as a reward for his support in 705.
 The Emperor was defeated, blockaded in Anchialus, and forced to retreat.
 Peace between Bulgaria and Byzantium was quickly restored.
 This defeat was followed by Arab victories in Asia Minor, where the cities of Cilicia fell into the hands of the enemy, who penetrated into Cappadocia in 709–711.

-Justinian's II punitive squad robs Ravenna after the arrest of archbishop Felix in 709.
+Justinian's II punitive squad robs Ravenna after the arrest of archbishop Felix in 709 as imagined in an artistic depiction from 1929.

 He ordered Pope John VII to recognize the decisions of the Quinisext Council and simultaneously fitted out a punitive expedition against Ravenna in 709 under the command of the Patrician Theodore.
 The expedition was led to reinstate the Western Church's authority over Ravenna, which was taken as a sign of disobedience to the emperor, and revolutionary sentiment.
 The repression succeeded, and the new Pope Constantine visited Constantinople in 710.
 Justinian, after receiving Holy Communion at the hands of the pope, renewed all the privileges of the Roman Church.
 Exactly what passed between them on the subject of the Quinisext Council is not known.
 It would appear, however, that Constantine approved most of the canons.
 This would be the last time a Pope visited the city until the visit of Pope Paul VI to Istanbul in 1967.

 Justinian's rule provoked another uprising against him.
 Cherson revolted, and under the leadership of the exiled general Bardanes the city held out against a counter-attack.
 Soon, the forces sent to suppress the rebellion joined it.
 The rebels then seized the capital and proclaimed Bardanes as Emperor Philippicus; Justinian had been on his way to Armenia, and was unable to return to Constantinople in time to defend it.
 He was arrested and executed in November 711, his head being exhibited in Rome and Ravenna.